-Following are the latest developments in the situation with the U.S. confirming its fourth case of BSE:
+Following are highlights of the latest developments relative to the fourth U.S. case of BSE.